Get

 8. They Don’t Feel Well

-When any of us aren’t feeling our best, we can get a bit moody.
-The same thing goes for cats and they can start acting out.
-Sometimes, they might try to chase you away to get more space.
+When we aren’t feeling our best, we can get a bit moody.
+The same thing goes for cats, and their behavior can change.
+Sometimes, they might try to chase you away or even hiss if they are in pain.

 divider cat faces oct 2024